The Rhône Range |

 ‘Best bottle shop’ experience in Rhône: ‘le vin devant soi’ in Avignon.

-(use enomatic system so could try loads of great stuff to check out)
+try loads of great stuff to check out)

 You will find tonnes of great value wines from the Southern Rhône.. typically they produce medium bodied Grenache dominant reds that have a real energy, personality and elegance.
 Consistency can be up and down, but most importantly they are adaptable, food friendly styles that are perfect as the cooler months set in.
 My pick for food matching is lamb roast with loads of garlic, rosemary and sweet potato.